roemvaar/cs_notes/computer_systems/linux.md

 files to get information and set parameters as long as they are running with the correct access permissions.

 ### Inter-Process Communication

+## Signals

+Most fundamental inter-process communication:

+- Sent directly to processes, no user interface required
+- Programs associate actions with each signal
+- Signals are specified by name or number when sent (check ```man 7 signal``` for a list of signals names and numbers)

 ### Synchronization and messaging mechanisms